 Obstacle recognition and tracking

-A model has to be fed the right amount of data to recognize and tackle any obstacle that might come in the way of the drone (buildings, trees, flying animals, and so on).
-The detection and darting of such objects are vital for drones to conduct safe flights and complete tasks efficiently.
+We need to train drones with the right amount of data to recognize and tackle any obstacle that might come in the way of the drone (buildings, trees, flying animals, etc).
+The detection and darting of such objects are vital for drone technology so drones conduct safe flights and complete tasks efficiently.

 Types of image annotation for drone training

-The quality of the training data for drone development often depends on the right annotation toolset used and the skills of the annotator.
-Below we’ll cover some of the most commonly used annotation techniques for AI drones:
+The quality of the development of drone image training data often depends on both the right annotation toolset used and the skills of the annotator.
+Below we'll cover some of the most commonly used annotation techniques for AI drones:

 Semantic segmentation

-Semantic segmentation is of extreme value for drone models as it explains to them the environment in which they operate and does so through pixel accuracy.
-Meaning semantic segmentation is used for more complex tasks when precision is important (say, annotating rooftops), as machines can cultivate a more advanced level of judgment.
+Semantic segmentation is of extreme value for drone models as it demonstrates the environment in which they operate and it does so through pixel accuracy.
+Having said that, it becomes clearer that semantic segmentation is used for more complex tasks when precision is essential (say, annotating rooftops), as machines can cultivate a more advanced level of judgment.

 The difference between semantic and instance segmentation is that semantic segmentation identifies the object category, while instance segmentation gives unique labels to the instances.
 The latter detects and outlines objects of interest while allocating a label to every single pixel.
 A sample use case of instance segmentation is counting items for harvest monitoring (when the background is not important).